 - The school will take all reasonable precautions to ensure that users access only appropriate material.
 However, due to the global and connected nature of Internet content, it is not possible to guarantee that access to unsuitable material will never occur via a school computer.
-Neither the school nor LBR can accept liability for the material accessed, or any consequences resulting from internet use. - The use of computer systems without permission or for inappropriate purposes could constitute a criminal offence under the Computer Misuse Act 1990. - Methods to identify, assess and minimise risks will be reviewed regularly.
+Neither the school nor the London Borough of Redbridge can accept liability for the material accessed, or any consequences resulting from internet use. - The use of computer systems without permission or for inappropriate purposes could constitute a criminal offence under the Computer Misuse Act 1990. - Methods to identify, assess and minimise risks will be reviewed regularly.